MicrosoftDocs/intellicode/docs/custom-models.md

 ### Sharing your repository-associated models

-Repository-associated models are automatically shared with others working in the same codebase as long as users have enabled automatic acquisition of team models in Visual Studio.
+Repository-associated models are automatically shared with others working in the same codebase, as long as users have enabled automatic acquisition of team models in Visual Studio.
 Enable automatic acquisition by going to **Tools** > **Options** > **IntelliCode** > **Acquire team models for completion**.

-When anyone clones and opens the codebase the model was trained on, any models associated with the configured Git remote repositories will be downloaded and activated.
-If you are working on a fork of the codebase, simply add the upstream codebase as a remote repository to get the model.
+When you clone and open codebase model which was trained on, any models associated with the configured Git remote repositories will be downloaded and activated.
+If you're working on a fork of the codebase, add the upstream codebase as a remote repository to get the model.

 Access to the repository is access to the model.
 When training, we collect some information about the checked-out commit.
-Anyone who requests that model must have the same commit in their repository and be able to produce the same information that was collected during training in order to receive the team model.
+If you request the model, then you must have the same commit in the repository and should produce the same information that was collected during training to receive the team model.

 >[!NOTE]
 >The ability to share your user-associated team completions models via a sharing link, available in some preview releases of Team completions, is now deprecated